8 Types of Hawks in Kentucky

 Black markings build to a full band within their wings, along with bands of white near their tails and tips.

-Their legs are usually yellow, complemented by eye stripes of white around each eye.
+Their legs are usually yellow, complemented by white eye stripes around each eye.

-They tend to gather in higher concentrations during migration season when they flock together in larger numbers heading south for warmer climates.
+They tend to gather in higher concentrations during migration season when they flock together in larger numbers to head south for warmer climates.

 During the breeding season, Broad-winged Hawks will become increasingly territorial visually (through aerial displays involving loud shrieks) or even actively rob nesting material from other birds of prey housing nearby.